ultimateai/Blog/_posts/2024-02-14-schema-evolution.markdown

 ### The case for schema evolution

-At Ultimate, we have been using event-based architecture for a while now.
+At Ultimate, we have been using event-based architecture for the last two years.
 It has been a great way to decouple our systems and make them more resilient.
 A key component of event-based architecture is the event schema.
 The event schema is the contract between the producer and the consumer of the event.
 It defines the structure of the event and the data that it contains.
 One of the challenges that we have anticipated would be the evolution of the event schemas.
 As our systems grow and change, the event schema needs to evolve as well.
-It is imperative, that said contracts do not break as properties are added, removed or changed.
+It is crucial that said contracts do not break as properties are added, removed or changed.
 In this article, I will lay out the design that we have chosen, to help us navigate through the treacherous waters of schema evolution.

 ### The underlying messaging architecture

 In order to understand the design that we have chosen, it is important to understand the underlying messaging architecture that we have in place.
-We use Kafka as our messaging system.
 As a general rule, we have a topic per business domain owned by a publisher which is, in most cases, a microservice.

-Take conversations for example: we have a topic called `conversations` and the `chat-orchestrator` microservice is the owner of that topic.
+Take conversations for example: we have a topic called conversations and the chat-orchestrator microservice is the owner of that topic.
 All updates in the lifecycle of a conversation (i.e. conversation start / visitor sends messages / bot send message / conversation end) are published to that topic, and in order that they happened.
-As a consumer of this topic, a service can subscribe and infer what and when happened during that conversation.
+As a consumer of this topic, a service can subscribe and infer what happened when during that conversation.

 ### The guiding principles

 The design that we have chosen is based on the following principles:
 - **Backwards compatibility**: New versions of the schema should be able to be consumed by old versions of the consumer, even if they do not parse new data points added over time.
-- **Forward compatibility**: Old versions of the schema should be able to be consumed by new versions of the consumer.- **Predictability**: Each topic should be tied to exactly one schema, even if it handles multiple events types.
-As such, a consumer can always know which schema to use when consuming from a topic.
+- **Forward compatibility**: Old versions of the schema should be able to be consumed by new versions of the consumer.
 - **Predictability**: Each topic should be tied to exactly one schema, even if it handles multiple events types.
 As such, a consumer can always know which schema to use when consuming from a topic.
 - **Conciseness**: The schema should be concise and easy to understand.
 An event should not contain any unnecessary data points.